 Life insurance rules are largely regulated on the local, state-level (as opposed to being controlled by the federal government).
 Therefore, the state of Georgia, and not the U.S. government, has control over the life insurance industry within its borders.
 In Georgia, life insurance is regulated under Title 33 of the Code of Georgia.
 To gain a better understanding of the law, you can study the fine print of the Georgia code, or you can allow us to highlight the key points:

 Free Look Period In Georgia

 In the state of Georgia, consumers are allowed to cancel their coverage within 10 days of purchasing the policy.
 If you decide to cancel the policy within the “free look” period, you will be given a full refund, no questions asked.
 This provision allows consumers with “buyers remorse” or consumers who may have been pressured into buying a life insurance policy a way out of their policy.

 Grace Period In Georgia

-The state of Georgia offers a 30 day payment grace period to life insurance policyholders.
-This means that if you are late paying your life insurance premium, you have a 30 day time period in which you can make up for your late payment before your policy is cancelled.
+The state of Georgia offers a 30-day payment grace period to life insurance policyholders.
+This means that if you are late paying your life insurance premium, you have a 30 day time period in which you can make up for your late payment before your policy is canceled.
 This grace period is meant to protect consumers (often elderly) who, for one reason or another, missed their premium payment.